Way in the back of your throat are your tonsils — one on the right and one

 If the tonsillitis is caused by strep bacteria, the doctor will prescribe antibiotics,

-bacteria.
-It's very important to take the antibiotics exactly as directed and to finish
+kills bacteria.
+It's very important to take the antibiotics exactly as directed and

-the entire prescription — even if you start feeling better in a few days
+to finish the entire prescription — even if you start feeling better in

 If the tonsillitis is caused by a virus, antibiotics won't work and your body will